alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_063_eng.md

 Director Ueda Yoshihiro, animation director Yamamuro Tadayoshi, art director Kurahashi Takashi.
 Ueda-san and Yamamuro-san are members who've been making *Dragon Ball* continuously.
 Kurahashi-san's art fits nicely there (laugh).

-Whether it was last year or the year before, we made a short for the Fuji TV program "I.Q.
+Whether it was last year or the year before, we made a short for the Fuji TV programmes "I.Q.
 Sapuri" for quiz purposes, but making *Dragon Ball* properly as a work like this is the first time since TV broadcasting ended.

-So my work starts with pulling old color direction from Toei Animation's database and recreating it as digital coloring color direction data.
+So my work starts with pulling old colour direction from Toei Animation's database and recreating it as digital colouring colour direction data.
 Actually, *Dragon Ball* was made with cel finishing + film photography right to the end.
-So there were absolutely no materials for current digital coloring, and I had to start creating from there.
+So there were absolutely no materials for current digital colouring, and I had to start creating from there.

 This is really tough (laugh).
 The sheer numbers... (bitter laugh).
-I'm recreating color direction just for characters appearing in this new work, but even so it's easily over 50.
-Naturally there are also new characters for the new work, so it suddenly became creating color direction for over 60 characters.
+I'm recreating colour direction just for characters appearing in this new work, but even so it's easily over 50.
+Naturally there are also new characters for the new work, so it suddenly became creating colour direction for over 60 characters.

-First I made the main characters like Goku, Vegeta, and Piccolo-san to establish balance, but when we had several cuts shot with the initial colors, it somehow became an overly mild *Dragon Ball*... (sweat).
-Apparently I'd made the color usage somewhat contemporary and familiar.
+First I made the main characters like Goku, Vegeta, and Piccolo-san to establish balance, but when we had several cuts shot with the initial colours, it somehow became an overly mild *Dragon Ball*... (sweat).
+Apparently I'd made the colour usage somewhat contemporary and familiar.

-So "This isn't *Dragon Ball*!" - I apologized profusely and voluntarily redid it, remaking the colors to be more "sharp!" through trial and error.
+So "This isn't *Dragon Ball*!" - I apologised profusely and voluntarily redid it, remaking the colours to be more "sharp!" through trial and error.

 I'm quite flustered by all this (sweat).